Southlake Divorce Lawyer

 Divorce is not only emotionally challenging but often legally complex.
 Indeed, the procedural issues one must address when going through a Texas divorce can appear daunting at first glance.

 At McElyea Law, we can help guide you through the often-intimidating process of divorce ― allowing you to focus more attention on your family and starting your new life.
-Let attorney Tom McElyea put his nearly 25 years of legal experience to work for you.
+Let attorney Tom McElyea put his over 30 years of legal experience to work for you.

 Divorce Process In Texas: The Basics